Do you only think about marketing when you realize you are running low on clients?

 – Buying more books with great ideas that never get implemented

-This is about of working ‘on’ your business not just ‘in’ it which is required to create a long-term, sustainable business.
+This is about working ‘on’ your business not just ‘in’ it which is required to create a long-term, sustainable business.
 Are you up for the challenge?
 Sure hope so, your business depends on it.
 It’s time to get cracking and make it happen.

 © Stephanie Ward